 Yes – always.
 We don’t use any website building templates, which is what differentiates the work we do from most web agencies, who take those tools and then work backwards to try to make them fit individual client requests.

 Plus, since our work is custom, clients don’t have to worry about the risks that come from using an open-source content management system (CMS).

 What do you mean by open-source?

 Remember how I said I create blueprints?
 Blueprints tell us exactly where everything is.
 It’s pretty much an in-depth map.
-Open-source website building tools like WordPress and Drupal make that blueprint public so web developers everywhere can use, improve, and add to those platforms.
+Open-source website templates like WordPress and Drupal make that blueprint public so web developers everywhere can use, improve, and add to those platforms.

 Is custom web development best for larger businesses or corporations then?
 Since it’s more secure?

 Yes and no. From a security standpoint – absolutely.
-But any business with an online presence will benefit from a custom developed website.
+But any business with an online presence will benefit from a custom-built website.

-But to reiterate – I would never recommend that a large company use a website building tool.
+But to reiterate – I would never recommend that a large company use an out-of-the-box website creation tool.